-The Director of Student and Residence Life is a live-in University staff member.
-The Director has primary responsibility for overseeing the overall operations of the Residence Life Office as well as the daily use of the Auerbach Student Union by residents.
+The Dean of Students is a live-on University staff member.
+The Dean has primary responsibility for overseeing the overall operations of the Residence Life Office as well as the daily use of the Auerbach Student Union by residents.
 Duties include direct training and supervision of the RA staff, crisis intervention for residents, reporting emergency situations in the dormitory, student life programming and activities and adjudication of housing policy violations.